sharkdp/insect/docs/development.md

 Development
 -----------

-Insect is written in PureScript (see [Getting Started](https://github.com/purescript/documentation/blob/master/guides/Getting-Started.md) guide).
-You can install all dependencies and build the whole project by running:
+Insect is written in PureScript (see the [Getting Started](https://github.com/purescript/documentation/blob/master/guides/Getting-Started.md) guide).
+First, install all dependencies:

     npm install

+To start the web version:

     npm start

-Open [web/index.html](web/index.html) in your browser.
+To build a bundled JavaScript file that you can run from the terminal (note that this builds the web version too):

+    npm run build

+To run the `index.cjs` file which the previous command creates:

+    node index.cjs
+    # Or simply on Un*x
+    ./index.cjs

+Note that it's not possible to just move this file anywhere and then run it there, since it depends on packages in `node_modules`.

 Insect comes with a comprehensive set of [unit tests](test/Main.purs).
-You can run them by calling
+To run
+them:

     npm test

-Note that Node 12 and above is required to work on/build Insect (despite Insect itself requiring only Node 10 or later to run).
-If you don't have or want to install Node 12 or later, you can use the following Dockerfile to build or run Insect on Node 18:
+Note that Node.js 12 or above is required to work on/build Insect (despite Insect itself requiring only Node.js 10 or later to run).
+If you don't have or want to install Node.js 12 or later, you can use the following Dockerfile to build or run Insect on Node.js 18:

 ```Dockerfile
 FROM node:18